souhaibelh/Turing-Machine-Game/REPONSES.md

 3. Invariant is not respected since now the point bl will have as coordinates: (10.0,10.0) and the point ur will have as coordinates
-(5.0,3.0), both coordinates of point br are bigger than the respective coordinates of point ur, which means that the point bl is now actually in the top right of the point ur, so the invariant wasn't respected at all, since we always want to have point ur in the top right of the point bl and not the other way around.
+(5.0,3.0), both coordinates of point br are bigger than the respective coordinates of point ur, which means that the point bl is now actually at the top right of the point ur, so the invariant wasn't respected at all, since we always want to have point ur in the top right of the point bl and not the other way around.

     This program will now output: